 /xmlrpc.php?rsd should display some XML.
 In a misconfigured site, both URLs will display “XML-RPC server accepts POST requests only.”
 Read more on this here.

+If you run WordPress behind Varnish, you may see this message when trying to connect Jetpack to WordPress.com:

+To — /xmlrpc.php?rsd should display some XML.
+In a misconfigured site, both URLs will display “XML-RPC server accepts POST requests only.”
+Read more on this here.

-If you run WordPress behind Varnish, you may stumble across this message when trying to connect Jetpack to WordPress.com:
+If you run WordPress behind Varnish, you may see this message when trying to connect Jetpack to WordPress.com: